robertu94/robertu94.github.io/content/learning/development.markdown

 7. Consider setting up a caching proxy if you are going to be building containers frequently to speed up the download process.
 8. If you need to start several processes in the container, then write an entry point script that will start them or use a container management system like `supervisord`
 9. If at all reasonable, try to separate different daemons into separate containers.
 This will make it easier to update them and restrict the permissions on a single container.
-10. Consider using a management tool like `docker-compose` or `kubernetes` when you wan to run more than a few containers on a regular basis.
+10. Consider using a management tool like `docker-compose`, `dagger`, or `kubernetes` when you wan to run more than a few containers on a regular basis.
 This will help you ensure that containers are spawned in a consistent fashion.

 ## Continuous Integration and Continuous Deployment